giusguerrini/xwterm/README.md

 ## Introduction
 The goal of this project is to provide a simple, pure javascript terminal emulator frontend (i.e., the client side).
-Connecting to a terminal service is a user's job.
+Connecting to a terminal service is a user's responsibility.
-For testing purtposes, a very basic terminal server is available here.
+For testing purposes, a very basic terminal server is available here.
-This project is still a work-in-progress.
+This project is still under development.

 ## Usage
 The following HTML code shows a minimal example of use.
 It generates a page containing